In this tutorial, I will show you how to display Facebook page posts on website using PHP.

 You can easily customize the look and feel of your Facebook feed and embed it on your website in 3 minutes.
 The posts feed on your website will update automatically.

-Follow this tutorial: Embed Facebook page posts on website.
-You can also embed other types of feeds such as Facebook page events, photos, videos, and more.
+Follow this tutorial: Embed Facebook page posts feed on website.
+You can also embed other feeds, such as Facebook page events, photos, videos, and more.
 There’s a free plan that you can use if you don’t need the premium features of SociableKIT.

 But if you like coding, continue with our tutorial below!